 - LGBTQQ Clinic—Every staff member of the University of Iowa's LGBTQQ clinic has had LGBTQ-specific cultural humility training.
 This training, through the Safe Zone Project, is to make sure our clinic setting is welcoming and assuring for all our patients.

 - TransVerse—TransVerse is a community support group for trans people and their allies.

 - One Iowa—One Iowa is a statewide lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) organization preserving and advancing equality for LGBTQ individuals through grassroots efforts, advocacy, and education.

-- Iowa City LGBTQ Meetup—A community of local Iowa City LGBTQ members that that meets for coffee, board games and movies within the Corridor.
+- Iowa City LGBTQ Meetup—A community of local Iowa City LGBTQ members that meets for coffee, board games, and movies within the Corridor.